hyperledger/iroha-2-docs/src/api/config/torii-params.md

 - **Type:** String or Number, [Byte Size](glossary#type-byte-size)
 - **Default:** $2^{12} \cdot 4\ 000 = 16\ 384\ 000$

 The maximum number of bytes in a raw message.
-Used to prevent DOS attacks.
+This limit is used to prevent DOS attacks.

 ## `torii.results_per_fetch`